LargeTESmtk/LargeTESmtk/README.md

 # Modelica LargeTESmtk Library

-Welcome to the development site of the Modelica LargeTESModelingToolkit (LargeTESmtk) library.
+Welcome to the development site of the Modelica *LargeTESmtk* (LargeTESModelingToolkit) library.

 ## About

-The LargeTESmtk is a Modelica-based toolkit for the modeling and simulation of large-scale pit (PTES) and tank (TTES) thermal enery storage systems.
+The *LargeTESmtk* is a Modelica-based toolkit for the modeling and simulation of large-scale pit (PTES) and tank (TTES) thermal energy storage systems.
 In addition to an easy-to-use Modelica library with thoroughly tested, pre-built storage models, the toolkit's features should provide the foundation for developing new storage models customized to the wanted application.
 <p align="center">
   <figure>
     <img src="images/LargeTESmtk_Overview.png" alt="LargeTESmtk Overview" style="width: 100%;"/>